hacs/documentation/source/docs/contribute/documentation.md

 ## Contents linking

+Instructions how to create references in markdown.

-### Reference another page
+### Referencing another page

-Lets say you need to reference another page that is located under:
+Let's say you need to reference another page that is located under:

 ```text
 source/docs/contribute/features.md
 ```
-Then you need to use:
+This is a link pointing to the same website.
+In this case, use a relative link:

 ```md
 [Features](/docs/contribute/features.md)
 ```

+ If you link to an external page, use the full URL.

-### Reference images
+### Referencing images

-Lets say you need to reference an image that is located under:
+Let's say you need to reference an image that is located under:

 ```text
 source/assets/images/features.png